Manillaskolan: Buildings

 The current building on Upper Manila was completed in 1864 and the old Manhem was demolished in 1881.
 The large Renaissance Revival institutional building was designed by the architect Johan Adolf Hawerman.
 The complex was built as school rooms and a boarding school for both teachers and its 180 students.
 Boarding school activities ceased in 1979.

 The high towered central building contains a church hall that extends over two floors, the stairwell has stairs and railings in richly decorated cast iron.
 In 1912 an additional storey was added to the schoolhouse.
 In 1938 Manilla became a state school and the school ceased to be a boarding school in 1979.
 The buildings have been renovated several times over the years.
 In 1998, a new building for drama education designed by Tallius-Myhrman Architects was inaugurated.
 In 1995–1996, a major internal renovation was carried out.

 The gymnasium building to the north of the main building was designed by architect E. Jakobsson and opened in 1870.
 It is still used as a gymnasium.
 In front of the entrance to the gymnasium is a sculpture showing a bust of Pär Aron Borg.
 It was inaugurated in a ceremony on 4 July 1876.
 An inscription reads: "Founder of the first general institute for the deaf, dumb and blind in Sweden in 1809, in Portugal in 1823.

 After the teaching of deaf and hard of hearing children moved from the premises in 2011, the buildings were rented to an independent primary school, Campus Manilla.

 The buildings are owned and managed by the National Property Board of Sweden.

 Manillaskolan today

 Manillaskolan is a bilingual school for children and young people who are deaf, hard of hearing or have cochlear implants.
 Around 100 pupils between the ages of six and seventeen are educated there every school year.

-The Manillaskolan's mission statement states:

 In 2013, Manilla School moved from its premises on Djurgården to Campus Konradsberg on Kungsholmen.
 The new school building was designed in 2004 by Brunnberg & Forshed Architects for the Stockholm Institute of Education with Akademiska Hus as the client.